pkumar26/demok8s/README.md

     helm list                           <-- This should work without any error

 >There are multiple ways to expose services running inside AKS e.g. through Azure ALB, LB, Nginx Ingress controller, Traefik etc.
-You'll be exposing internal application through Azure Internal LB & Public facing application through Traefik, which will use Azure LB.
+For this demo you'll be exposing internal application through Azure Internal LB & Public facing application through Traefik, which will use Azure LB.

 *Install Traefik*
 >If you've domain to work with, replace example domain name below.
 If not, you need to add example domain to hosts file as shown below: